Tiffany Haddish Explains Why She Won’t Shoot Nude Scenes

 “I’ve been to a lot of functions and I will never tell you about some of those things,” she said.

-Haddish is currently gearing up to host The 2018 MTV Movie & TV Awards on Monday night.
-Aside from Girls Trip, the comedian made a name for herself in in films like Keanu and appeared as a character on The Carmichael Show from 2015- 2017.
+Haddish is currently gearing up to host the 2018 MTV Movie & TV Awards on Monday night.
+Aside from Girls Trip, the comedian made a name for herself in films like Keanu and appeared as a character on The Carmichael Show from 2015- 2017.

-This year, she has a number of films lined up including Uncle Drew, Night School and Nobody’s Fool.
+This year, she has a number of films lined up including Uncle Drew, Night School, and Nobody’s Fool.
 Next year she will star in The Lego Movie 2: The Second Part and The Secret Life of Pets 2.

 The 2018 MTV Movie & TV Awards will air on Monday at 9 p.m.
 ET on MTV networks.